MechSimulator

 Quiz mode presents 5 randomised questions per session covering all four scenarios.
 Questions mix conceptual items with numerical calculations about torque, moment of inertia, and rotational equilibrium.
 A detailed score breakdown is shown at the end.

-- Seesaw tip: Keep one side fixed and adjust the other to find the exact balance point — a practical demonstration of rotational equilibrium.
+• Seesaw tip: Keep one side fixed and drag the other person until BALANCED appears — a practical demonstration of rotational equilibrium.

-- Spinning Disc: Compare Solid Disc (I = ½mr²) with Ring (I = mr²) — the ring has twice the moment of inertia, so it accelerates half as fast for the same torque.
+• Spinning Disc: Compare Solid Disc (I = ½mr²) with Ring (I = mr²) — the ring has twice the moment of inertia, so it accelerates half as fast for the same torque.
+The ghost cards show all three α values side-by-side.

-- Rolling Race: Note that mass and radius cancel out — only the shape factor I/mr² determines rolling speed.
+• Rolling Race: All three shapes (sphere, solid cylinder, hollow cylinder) race simultaneously.
+Note that mass and radius cancel out — only the shape factor I/mr² determines rolling speed.

 Understanding Torque & Rotational Motion — Free Interactive Simulator